max-ribakov-cyera/typescript-tdd-workshop/src/iterations/10-db/README.md

 Thanks to our thorough test suite, we can be confident in our new implementation.

 Change the UserServiceRepository to be async interface and implement it with a real database.
+Use an in-memory database like SQLite for simplicity.

 ```typescript
 export interface UserServiceRepository {